Keith Falkner: Film career

 It is not widely noticed that Falkner had a brief film career in 1937 and 1938, leading the cast in three films directed by Arthur B. Woods.
 These were Warner Bros./First National productions using Teddington Studios facilities: the stories were scripted by James Dyrenforth and Kenneth Leslie-Smith.
 The first was Mayfair Melody (1937), in the character of Mark, with Joyce Kirby and Chili Bouchier.
 The second was a spy film, The Singing Cop (1938), playing Jack Richards, with Ivy St. Helier (in her first film since Noël Coward's Bitter Sweet in 1933), which included opera scenes directed by Percy Heming under the general musical direction of Benjamin Frankel.
 The third was the film Thistledown (1938), playing Sir Ian Glenloch opposite Aino Bergö and Athole Stewart, in a dramatis personae which included the character of Gioachino Rossini.
 All three of these film musicals are thought to be lost.

 Post-war career

-From 1940–45 Falkner was in the Royal Air Force Volunteer Reserve.
+From 1940 to 1945 Falkner was in the Royal Air Force Volunteer Reserve.
 During this time his singing career continued.
 In 1945, finding himself the Commanding Officer of a large RAF station, he was losing interest in just giving concerts and sought a more administrative role.
 He therefore gladly accepted an invitation to become Music Officer for the British Council in Italy for four years, where he worked with Francis Toye.
 When the British Council ran out of money, Adrian Boult made contacts who arranged for him to open and develop the Voice Department at Cornell University in the United States, where he remained for ten years.